nens/threedi-results-analysis/README.rst

 - pyqtgraph (included)
 - netCDF4 (included only for Windows using 64 bit QGIS)
 - sqlalchemy version 1.1.0 or higher (included)
-- spatialalchemy with custom modifications (included)
+- spatialalchemy with custom modifications, source available here: https://github.com/nens/geoalchemy2 (included)

 Windows
   The package includes the dependencies 'pyqtgraph' and 'netCDF4' for 64 bit installations of QGIS under